 The Return on Equity KPI measures your organization’s ability to generate revenue for each unit of shareholder equity.
-Use the following formula when calculating return on equity:

 The return on equity ratio not only provides a measure of your organization’s profitability, but also your efficiency.
 A high or improving ROE demonstrates to your shareholder’s that you’re using their investments to grow your business.

 Debt to Equity (D/E) = (Total Liabilities) / (Shareholders Equity)

 Note: Total Liabilities and Shareholder Equity can be found on the balance sheet.

 - Shareholder’s equity: Financing acquired through selling common and preferred shares to investors.

 - Net income: Also called net profit, this is the amount of earnings after you subtract cost of goods sold, taxes, and other expenses.

 - A return on equity rate between 15% and 25% is generally considered good.